SumoLogic/sumologic-documentation/docs/manage/threat-intelligence-indicators.md

 1. In Sumo Logic, go to **Manage Data > Logs > Threat Intelligence**.
 1. Click **Add Indicators**.
 The dialog displays. <br/><img src={useBaseUrl('img/manage/threat-intelligence-add-indicators.png')} alt="Add threat intelligence indicators" style={{border: '1px solid black'}} width="500" />
 1. Select the format of the file to be uploaded:
     * **Sumo normalized JSON**.
-A normalized JSON file.
-See the [uploadNormalizedIndicators API](https://api.sumologic.com/docs/#operation/uploadNormalizedIndicators) for information about the attributes to use.<br/>Your file must include the following attributes:
+A normalized JSON file. <br/>See the [uploadNormalizedIndicators API](https://api.sumologic.com/docs/#operation/uploadNormalizedIndicators) for information about the attributes to use.
+Your file must include the following attributes:
        * `indicator`
        * `type`
        * `validFrom`
        * `validUntil`
        * `confidence`
        * `threatType`
     * **STIX 2.1 JSON**.
 A JSON file in STIX 2.1 format.
-See the [uploadStixIndicators API](https://api.sumologic.com/docs/#operation/uploadStixIndicators) for information about the attributes to use.<br/>See the Your file must include the following attributes:
+(Note that you cannot use STIX to upload indicators from multiple sources, but instead should use **Sumo normalized JSON**.) <br/>See the [uploadStixIndicators API](https://api.sumologic.com/docs/#operation/uploadStixIndicators) for information about the attributes to use.
+Your file must include the following attributes:
        * `source`
        * `indicators`
     * **BLOB CSV or JSON**.
-A BLOB CSV file or JSON file.
-See the [uploadBlobIndicators API](https://api.sumologic.com/docs/#operation/uploadBlobIndicators) for information about the attributes to use.<br/>Your file must include the following attributes:
+A BLOB CSV file or JSON file. <br/>See the [uploadBlobIndicators API](https://api.sumologic.com/docs/#operation/uploadBlobIndicators) for information about the attributes to use.
+Your file must include the following attributes:
        * `source`
        * `format`
        * `blob`